vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 The average solar forcing is
 RF = 1360 $W/m^2$ x 0.707/4≈ 240 $W/m^2$,
 (9.3)
 sharing substantial overlap with Eq.
-9.2-the factors having been ex- plained in that context.
+9.2-the factors having been explained in that context.
 Without adding to the pre-industrial set of greenhouse gases (GHGs), we would solve for temperature26 as
 Figure 9.9: In the absence of greenhouse gases, infrared radiation has no difficulty escaping to space (left).
 When greenhouse gases (GHGs) are present (right), most of the infrared radiation is absorbed by GHG molecules.
 These molecules later release the absorbed energy as new infrared radiation, but in a randomized direction, so that some energy is returned to the ground, thereby keeping the surface warmer than it would be without greenhouse gases.

 [^24]: This is not how it works.